|

 not likely to be installing it, you may still be called on to do a repair job.
 Aerosol sprays are available to match the existing

 cottage cheese texture if you’re only patching a small area.
-No matter what finish you apply, the job isn’t

-done until the surface has been primed and painted.
 Fill nail holes and small cracks in board by applying a smooth coat

 of drywall compound.
 Let it dry.
 Then sand the surface smooth.
 Repairing larger holes in drywall isn’t as easy.
 There’s